nayanbhagowaty/nayanbhagowaty/README.md

 # Hi 👋, I'm Nayan
-🔭 I’m currently working on high performance & scalable application architecture. <br>👯 I’m looking to collaborate on Microsoft technologies<br>🤝 I’m looking for help with Net 8.0 and Kubernetes<br>🌱 I’m currently learning RUST & GO for performance<br>💬 Ask me about Microsoft technologies<br>⚡ Fun fact .NET is more secure than Java
+🔭 I’m currently working on high performance & scalable application architecture. <br>👯 I’m looking to collaborate on Microsoft technologies<br>🤝 I’m looking for help with AOT with Net 8.0 and Kubernetes<br>🌱 I’m currently learning Blazor, RUST & GO for performance<br>💬 Ask me about Microsoft technologies<br>⚡ Fun fact .NET is more secure than Java

                                                          ((###/#%#(#(((///(((###(((///
                                                   (((//(***,,***/(****//*(//(*/*/(/(/((/(/